tomgenoni/css-line-numbers/README.md

 ## Notes

 1. This approach does not programmatically link line numbers with the code example.
 To provide an accessible experience you should provide more context when referencing a line number.
-2. You may need to adjust `padding-left` of the `code` block if you're using a large-ish font for the line-numbers.
+2. You may need to increase the `--code-spacer` value if you're using a large-ish font for the line-numbers.